miadinh38/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+It allows users to purchase different types of plants via browsing through the homepage, sorting plants by category, reading descriptions, etc. Navigation is smooth and simple.
+Sensitive information is stored safely via bcrypt gem.
+Users can place orders either as a guest or a registered member.

+Access to certain features is only allowed for admin users via authentication, e.g., managing categories and products.

 ## Setup